mcmonkeyprojects/Sentinel/README.md

 - /sentinel targettime TIME - Sets the NPC's enemy target time limit.
 - /sentinel speed - Sets the NPC's speed modifier.
 - /sentinel targettime TIME - Sets the NPCs enemy target time limit.
+- /sentinel greeting GREETING - Sets a greeting message for the NPC to say.
+- /sentinel warning WARNING - Sets a warning message for the NPC to say.
+- /sentinel greetrange RANGE - Sets how far a player can be from an NPC before they are greeted.

 ### Sentry user?